JainManjari/ReferralSystem/ReadMe.md

 npm start
 ```

-- Learn the code on http://localhost:8000/
+- Run the code on http://localhost:8000/
 <br>
 <br>